Student Discipline and Appeals

 - Disciplinary Warning: A disciplinary status in which the student is given specific terms by the Resident Director and/or Associate Dean for Community Life, which may include community service, mentoring, fines and/or a growth contract.

-- Disciplinary Probation: A disciplinary status which permits students to remain in school under specific terms designated by the Associate Dean for Community Life and/or the Vice President for Student Development.
+- Disciplinary Probation: A disciplinary status which permits students to remain in school under specific terms designated by the Associate Dean for Community Life and/or the Vice President for Student Life.
 A student who is on disciplinary probation may not represent the University in any manner or hold any class, club or student body office.

-- Suspension: An action by the Vice President for Student Development or Associate Dean for Community Life which separates the student from the University for a specified period of time not to exceed ten class days.
+- Suspension: An action by the Vice President for Student Life or Associate Dean for Community Life which separates the student from the University for a specified period of time not to exceed ten class days.
 During a suspension, a student is to go home immediately (unless another option is approved) and not return to campus until the specified period has ended.
 The parents of dependent students and appropriate faculty/staff will be notified.
 No refunds will be issued for days missed.
 When the student returns to campus, he or she will be placed on disciplinary probation, which will include mandatory mentoring.
 Academic consequences are determined by individual faculty members.

-- Disciplinary Withdrawal: An action initiated by the student and approved by the Vice President for Student Development for a student to withdraw without the privilege of re-enrollment for at least the following semester.
+- Disciplinary Withdrawal: An action initiated by the student and approved by the Vice President for Student Life for a student to withdraw without the privilege of re-enrollment for at least the following semester.

 Following any formal discipline, a student is guaranteed the right to one appeal to the next highest level of authority.
 The appeal must be made in writing within 48 hours after receiving the discipline.
 The letter of appeal must establish at least one of the following: (1) new evidence, (2) procedural error, (3) the discipline decision is inconsistent with community standards or (4) extenuating circumstances.
 The process should include an opportunity for the student and the individual who initiated the discipline to state and defend his or her position to the appellate authority.
 The decision of the appellate authority will be final.
 Appeals of discipline shall be made as follows: